mike-live/llamba/README.md

 ## TODO

-1. Add more models to the [models](https://github.com/SermanVS/txai_omics_3) library.
-2. Cover code with more tests.
+1. Add a wrapper for a locally stored model (huggingface integration).
+2. Add a wrapper for ChatGPT.
+3. Provide more configurability for all the wrappers.

 ## License